jtzadoyko/GHUTS/README.md

 >>> 'val1','val2','val3','val4','val5','val6'
 >>> 'val7','val8','val9','val10'
 ```

+- [ ] How many iterations will i need to perform considering the size of the list and the batch size?
+- [ ] How should i determine the starting and ending points for each batch?
+- [ ] How do i create a repository using GIT?
+- [ ] How do i create a branch in the repository to make edits?
+- [ ] How do i push those changes to my new branch and then create a pull request for review?

 Upon completion of this exercise you should create a pull request aka PR with a file name called **batchloading.py**